cfu288/gpt3-medical-bias/README.md

-# Exploring Implicit Bias in `gpt-3.5-turbo-0613` When Generating Medical History Note Completions
+# What's In a Name: Exploring Implicit Bias in `gpt-3.5-turbo-0613` When Generating Medical History Note Completions And Providing A Patient's Name

-We ask GPT to generate medical histories given only a patient's name, age, and gender.
+We ask GPT to generate medical histories given only a patient's name.
 Does GPT give different responses if we use names more commonly used by one race vs another?

 The goal is to see if there is any implicit bias shown by GPT in a medical context (shown by differing word frequencies in the returned documents).
 This is good to explore, as future healthcare applications that may choose to incorporate GPT models should be aware of these implicit biases.